On Premise

 CONSOLE_API_V2:

-ENDPOINT: https://console-v2.api.example.com # Change the endpoint
+ENDPOINT: https://console-v2.api.example.com # Change to your domain (example.com)

 global: